boynux/boynux.github.com/_posts/2017-08-02-iteration-zero-part-01-introduction.md

 category: Fiction
 ---

 This is a try to write a fiction based on my years of experience in software development and operations.
 I tried to picture some of the biggest struggles and fundamental issues in IT based businesses' daily work.
-Some of these core problems are common more or less every organization that I worked.
+Some of these core problems are common more or less in every organization that I worked.

 The names and personalities described here are fictional and any similarity to any real person is coincidental.